MiracleGodspeed/Update_Transaction_App/README.md

 The link 'Manage transaction' presents the user with an input where he/she is expected to slot in their wallet addresses for transactions mangement such as deposit, withrawal.

+For smooth App run, kindly check the appsettings.json file to make sure the server parameter corresponds with your SQLSERVER Username.